chartjs/Chart.js/docs/docs/general/colors.md

 You can also pass a [CanvasGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) object.
 You will need to create this before passing to the chart, but using it you can achieve some interesting effects.

+Alternatively, you can set the `backgroundGenType` and `borderGenType` options to either `dataset` to automatically generate a color for the dataset, or to `element` to generate a color on a per element basis.
+These options can also be set in the data config to set them for all datasets in the chart.

 ## Patterns and Gradients

 An alternative option is to pass a [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) or [CanvasGradient](https://developer.mozilla.org/en/docs/Web/API/CanvasGradient) object instead of a string colour.